- Home to DLR

 - Frequently Asked Questions

 - South Dakota Laws & Rules

 File a Weekly Request for Payment

 You must file a weekly request for payment each week to receive benefits.
-You have two options for filing the weekly request, online or by telephone with the automated phone system.
+You have two options for filing the weekly request, through the RA Benefits Portal online or by telephone with the automated phone system.
 You must answer questions to determine your eligibility for benefits for each week you file.
-Before filing, review the Filing a Weekly Request for Payment video and other important information below.
+Before filing, review the information below.

 When to File